 - Kimberly Shapiro, LICSW, Director, Substance Use Unite, Department of Children and Families (Boston, MA)

 - Rhonda Fleming, Director of Education and Outreach at Women’s Center & Shelter of Greater Pittsburgh (Pittsburgh, PA)

-- Identify key next steps for teams so they can establish and strengthen partnerships in the community to ensure the safety and recovery needs of families
+3. Identify key next steps for teams so they can establish and strengthen partnerships in their communities to promote the safety and recovery needs of families